lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   * and among this mode

-     * if windowing is used, what the window size is
+     * if windows are used, how many tiles the windows contain

      * what optional fields are present